Rivers in Kerala: Must-Visit for a Peaceful and Relaxing Trip in 2025

 Image Source

-Further Read: 15 Amazing Things To Do In Kerala [Infographic]
+You May Also Like To Read: Things To Do In Kerala

 How many rivers are there in Kerala?

-There are a total of 44 rivers that flow in Kerala.
-Out of these 44 rivers, 3 originate in the Eastern Ghats while the rest 41 are originating in the Western Ghats.
+There are 44 rivers in Kerala.
+Three of these rivers originate in the Eastern Ghats, while the rest originate in the Western Ghats.

 Which is the smallest river in Kerala?

 The smallest river in Kerala is the Manjeswaram Puzha.
-The length of this Kerala river is only 16 kilometers and originates from Balappooni hills.
+The length of this Kerala river is only 16 kilometres and originates from the Balappooni hills.

 Which is the deepest river in Kerala?

-Flowing in Idukki is the Periyar River that is not only the deepest but also the longest river in Kerala.
-Periyar river is around 244 kilometers long with a basin size of 5,398 kilometer square.
+Flowing in Idukki is the Periyar River which is not only the deepest but also the longest river in Kerala.
+Periyar river is around 244 kilometres long with a basin size of 5,398-kilometer square.

 Which river in Kerala was known as Baris?

 River Pamba is also known as River Baris or ‘Dakshina Bhageerathi’.
-This river is known to enrich the lands of Pathanamthitta District and the surrounding Kuttanad area of Alappuzha District.
+This river is known to enrich the lands of the Pathanamthitta District and the surrounding Kuttanad area of the Alappuzha District.

 Which is the northernmost river in Kerala?